 Dewi (40:30.758)

 Yeah.
-And what happened was a slight panic instead of taking the time to, how do you say, it would have been better if I would have had already a plan for myself.
-So I had had the plan for the company, but not for myself.
-And that was something I would definitely recommend for maybe listeners to these podcasts that
+And what happened was a slight panic instead of taking the time to, how do you say, it would have been better if I had already a plan for myself.
+So I had the plan for the company, but not for myself.
+And that was something I would definitely recommend for maybe listeners to these podcasts that are thinking about the same thing.

 Anke Huiskes (42:26.222)